htmx 4.0 is under construction — migration guide

 Removed:

-addedClass, allowEval, allowNestedOobSwaps, allowScriptTags, attributesToSettle, defaultSwapDelay, disableSelector (use hx-ignore), getCacheBusterParam, historyCacheSize, ignoreTitle (still works per-swap via hx-swap="... ignoreTitle:true"), methodsThatUseUrlParams, refreshOnHistoryMiss, responseHandling (use hx-status and noSwap), scrollBehavior, scrollIntoViewOnBoost, selfRequestsOnly (use htmx.config.mode), settlingClass, swappingClass, triggerSpecsCache, useTemplateFragments, withCredentials (use hx-config), wsBinaryType, wsReconnectDelay
+addedClass, allowEval, allowNestedOobSwaps, allowScriptTags, attributesToSettle, defaultSwapDelay, disableSelector (use hx-ignore), getCacheBusterParam, historyCacheSize, ignoreTitle (still works per-swap via hx-swap="... ignoreTitle:true"), inlineStyleNonce (removed — indicator CSS now uses Constructable Stylesheets and does not require a nonce), methodsThatUseUrlParams, refreshOnHistoryMiss, responseHandling (use hx-status and noSwap), scrollBehavior, scrollIntoViewOnBoost, selfRequestsOnly (use htmx.config.mode), settlingClass, swappingClass, triggerSpecsCache, useTemplateFragments, withCredentials (use hx-config), wsBinaryType, wsReconnectDelay

 The htmx-swapping, htmx-settling, and htmx-added CSS classes are still applied during swaps.
 The config keys to customize their names have been removed.